-Friday morning at 2460 Gilbert Avenue, you may have noticed intricate Kolams adorning the thresholds of our new office and gallery.
-Radha Chandrashekaran, local artist and Walnut Hills resident, woke up at the break of dawn to bless our new home through “Kolam bombing”, before our staff reported for its grand opening.
-That’s what this community is about and we’re happy to be here.
+On the morning of May 28 at 2460 Gilbert Avenue, you may have noticed intricate Kolams adorning the thresholds of our new office and gallery.
+Radha Chandrashekaran, local artist and Walnut Hills resident, woke up at the break of dawn to bless our new home through “Kolam bombing,” before our staff reported for its grand opening.
+That’s what this community is about, and we’re happy to be here.

 Putting this new life for ArtWorks together was no easy feat.
 Model Group has been so generous as the owners of our space and on-going in kind supporters.
 Artists Molly Cardosi, Lizzy DuQuette, Kathryne Gardette and Dai Williams splashed some color onto these walls with eye-catching murals internally and externally alongside our astounding Youth Apprentices.
 A portion of Nikita Gross’ Heart and Soul mini-mural collection also decorates part of the office.

 Additional supporters who transformed this vacant storefront into our headquarters include ADC Fine Art, Ron Bates and Randy Lasley, C-Forward, Janet Collins, Ernst & Young, GMi Companies, Denny Grimm, Colleen & Andrew Houston, John & Cheryl Korn, Joe Muraca, the plant trolley, inc., Ken Pray, RCF, and Mark Younkin.
 Every inch of the space is because of their kindness.